-This part-time Higher Diploma programme is designed to expand the knowledge and skills of nurses engaged in the care of people within the critical care environment.
-The programme is offered in association with the Post-Registration Education Nursing Department at the Mater Misericordiae University Hospital, Eccles Street and School of Nursing St. Vincent's University Hospital, Elm Park.
-It will give academic accreditation, to Higher Diploma level, to a specialist programme in Critical Care Nursing (cardiovascular nursing or intensive care nursing).
-The programme may also be pursued in an accelerated mode over one calendar year.
-Students will be taught in University College Dublin, Dublin 2; the Mater Misericordiae University Hospital, Eccles Street; and St. Vincent's University Hospital, Elm Park, Dublin 4.
-Clinical placements will also be offered in the Blackrock Clinic and the Mater Private Hospital, Eccles Street.
+This Higher Diploma programme is designed to expand the knowledge and skills of nurses engaged in the care of people within the critical care environment.
+The programme is offered in association with the Post Registration Education Nursing Department at the Mater Misericordiae University Hospital and the Centre for Nurse Education at Saint Vincent's University Hospital.
+Within the Higher Diploma in Nursing Studies (Critical Care Nursing) programme there are two pathways - cardiovascular nursing and intensive care nursing.
+Students will be taught in University College Dublin, the Mater Misericordiae University Hospital and St Vincent's University Hospital.
+Clinical placements will also be facilitated in the Blackrock Clinic and the Mater Private Hospital.